Venues and spaces

 What kind of space do you need for your event?
 Give some thought to the size of the audience, how they will access the space, what they will do during the event, etc. Event spaces on campus include classrooms, auditoriums and lecture halls, multipurpose rooms within departments, and general reservable space available to community members and groups.
 In addition to the on-campus spaces listed here, MIT planners may review the room catalog in the event planning section on Atlas.

 Classrooms (including Kirsch Auditorium) are managed by the Schedules Office, part of the Registrar's Office.

 Campus Activities Complex spaces

-These include Kresge Auditorium and Kresge Oval, Wong Auditorium, the Stratton Student Center, Memorial Lobby (Building 10), Morss Hall (Building 50), McDermott Court (the Dot), MIT Chapel, Dertouzous Amphitheater, and public spaces in the Stata Center (Building 32).
+These include Kresge Auditorium and Kresge Oval, Wong Auditorium, the Stratton Student Center, Memorial Lobby (Building 10), Morss Hall (Building 50), McDermott Court (the Dot, currently closed to reservations due to construction), MIT Chapel, Dertouzous Amphitheater, and public spaces in the Stata Center (Building 32).
 Please see the CAC Event Planning Guide for a complete list.

 MIT Campus Dining offers multiple reservable spaces, including the Forbes Family Café (Stata Center) and the Flowers Dining Room (Maseeh Hall).
 More